paterit/version-checker/README.md

 #### --source <source>
-Source of the requirement.txt file.
+Source of the requirement.txt file.  [required]

 * **Options**